Introduction to UVM

 The Universal Verification Methodology (UVM) consists of class libraries needed for the development of well constructed, reusable SystemVerilog based Verification environment.

-In simple words, UVM consists of set of base classes with methods defined in it, SystemVerilog verification environment can be developed by extending these base classes.
+In simple words, UVM consists of a set of base classes with methods defined in it, the SystemVerilog verification environment can be developed by extending these base classes.

 UVM consists of three main types of UVM classes,